Instinctive-Echidnas/nutshell/README.md

 ![dependency tree for Instinctive Echidnas](https://github.com/Instinctive-Echidnas/nutshell/blob/master/images/dependencyTree.jpg)

 - [ ] Main.js requring login and dashboard and using a conditional to display one and session storage.
+- [ ] We need instructions for running our app below

 - [ ] Login Page -- Nick

+PLACE APP INSTRUCTIONS HERE